Family Investment Companies: Practical Planning in a Changing Landscape

 Take Sarah, who has sold a business and wants to invest £2 million for her two children whilst retaining full control of her capital.
 She establishes Sarah Family Investments Ltd with two share classes:

 Sarah subscribes £1 for her A shares, and the trust subscribes £1 for the B shares.
 She then loans £2 million into the FIC to fund investments.
-The loan can be repaid tax-free over time.
+The loan can be gradually repaid to Sarah tax-free, providing a flexible and efficient way to supplement her income over time.

 As the FIC’s assets grow, the increase in value accrues mainly to the B shares, outside Sarah’s estate for IHT purposes (assuming she survives 7 years).
 Dividends paid on B shares can be used for the children’s needs or retained in the trust.
 Note, however, that any dividends received by individuals are taxed as income.
 Meanwhile, Sarah retains decision-making power via her A shares.